Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Con #5: Voice-Recognition Software Doesn’t Work Properly

-For a feature that’s so widely advertised in the course we were surprised to find out that it didn’t work so well.
+We were surprised to find that the voice-recognition software didn’t work so well for a feature that’s so widely advertised in the course.
 It often marked us as correct even when we made deliberate errors to test it out (and vice versa).
 To be honest, we weren’t expecting it to be perfect (none of these built-in systems are) but we at least expected it to pick up on the right sounds.
 On a positive note, it does at least get you speaking, which is an essential component of language learning that is so often left by the wayside.

 What Other Reviewers Had To Say…